remcoder/remcoder.github.io/_posts/2016-05-17-incremental-lua-uploads-for-nodemcu.markdown

 *note:* Also make sure to change the baudrate at which nodemcu-tool operates.

-**results** Although this was a trivial method causing an overall speedup, the improvement is marginal.
+Result: although this was a trivial method causing an overall speedup, the improvement is marginal.
 It shaves of only 10% or so, causing me to think that there's some time lost during the setup of the transfer or something.

 ## Less is more
 Another no-brainer is to limit the number of bytes that are being sent across the wire.
 Less bytes means less time.
 And nodemcu-tool has a nice option to 'optimize' files before they get sent.
 It does this by removing comments and reducing whitespace, a simple version of a process know to web developers as minifying.

-**results**
-Again, this technique too manages to shave off roughly 10%.
+Result: again, this technique too manages to shave off roughly 10%.
 Which is nice but not... great.
 Maybe you'd say I need to write more comments in my code, and you'd be right! ..but.. that won't actually *speed up* the transfer now would it? :-P

 ## Gulp to the rescue